4.1 The conference of difference

 With this framing established, we now turn to the identification of the candidate invariants themselves.

 If the Conference of Difference is indeed the process primitive of existence—the constant expression that transforms every existent and reveals every abstracta—then its signature should be detectable across all domains, not as metaphor but as processual necessity.
-This section identifies five candidate invariants: recurring patterns of conferring that appear whenever the CoD lens is applied, from quantum fields to social institutions.
+This section identifies the invariant structures that recur whenever the CoD lens is applied, from quantum fields to social institutions.

 These invariants are not merely common themes; they are necessary conditions for conference to occur at all.
-A conference of difference that lacked reciprocity, for instance, would not be a conference but a one-way extraction.
-A conference of difference without compression could not adapt.
-A conference of difference without limogenesis could not sustain itself.[1]
-A conference of difference without nesting could not scale.
+A conference of difference without the cause-effect engine of atonement-forgiveness would have no drive toward relation.
+A conference without limogenesis would have no threshold across which cause obtains effect.
+A conference without compression could not adapt.
+A conference without nesting could not scale.
+And a conference without the modal axis of co-petition/competition would have no way to operate generatively or degeneratively.

 The table below illustrates each invariant across the three domain interaction case studies from Section 3.4, demonstrating that the same processual patterns recur in AI ethics, climate governance, and mathematical biology—despite their radically different subject matters.